 \end{example}

-As can be observed in Figure \ref{fig:ex2_convergence_order} of Example \ref{ex:numerical_cusp}, the convergence order is lower than in Example \ref{ex:numerical_multipeakon}, which suggests that accumulating wave breaking times affect the rate of convergence of the numerical method negatively.
-However, the upcoming example indicates that accumulation is of less significance than the regularity of the initial data.
+As can be observed in Figure \ref{fig:ex2_convergence_order} of Example \ref{ex:numerical_cusp}, the convergence order is lower than in Example \ref{ex:numerical_multipeakon}, suggesting that accumulating wave breaking times deteriorates the convergence rate of the numerical method.
+However, the upcoming example indicates that accumulation is of less significance than regularity of the initial data.

 \begin{example}[Cosine wave initial data] Let $\alpha=\frac35$ and consider the initial data